sofiasheikh05/Printability_Map_Framework/README.md

 1. Load and preprocess the input composition data and the THERMOCALC calculated properties.
 2. Generate thermodynamic properties using `ROM_THERMO()`.
 3. Compute dimensionless parameters with `melt_pool_dimensionless()`.
+4. Run E-T thermal models and allow for the code to run entirely through and obtain the Package_ouput file.
 5. Analyze defects and save results.

 ---